- Aarhus Convention

 Access to Information on the Environment (AIE)

-European Communities (Access to Information on the Environment) Regulations 2007 to 2011 (S.I.
-No. 133 of 2007 and S.I.
-No. 662 of 2011) (hereafter referred to as the AIE Regulations), give legal rights to those seeking to access information on the environment from public authorities.
+European Communities (Access to Information on the Environment) Regulations 2007 to 2014 (S.I.
+No. 133 of 2007, S.I.
+No. 662 of 2011 and S.I 615 of 2014) (hereafter referred to as the AIE Regulations), give legal rights to those seeking to access information on the environment from public authorities.

 Under these regulations, information relating to the environment held by, or for, a public authority must be made available on request, subject to certain exceptions.
 The AIE regulations also oblige public authorities to be proactive in disseminating environmental information to the public.